Riding with us

 How long will the ride days be?

-This can vary depending on day, fitness and what you want.
-It can range from 2 hours to as long as it takes to get that last man or women up that col.
+This can vary depending on the day, fitness and what you want.
+It can range from 2 hours to as long as it takes to get that last man or women up that col. Have a look here at just a few of our ride profiles.

 What will the weather be like/what riding gear should I bring?